Xronixle/LuaCryptor/README.md

 Comes with a demonstration file ([demo.lua](<https://github.com/Xronixle/LuaEncryption/blob/main/demo.lua>)) to showcase what it does and a benchmarking file ([benchmark.lua](<https://github.com/Xronixle/LuaEncryption/blob/main/benchmark.lua>)) to see if it's something you'd be interested in.

 This spawned from a failed concept for another way of encrypting messages that came to me at 4 a.m one day.
+(This one might be coming soon once I get around to reconceptualizing it.)

 # How does it work?
 In very short form, the encryption is performed using the key's binary and the key's PRNG (Pseudo-random number generator.)
 A character set is created using the key's PRNG to shuffle the characters around while a piece of the key's binary is used as a salt.
 The decryption process essentially is the reverse of this; decryption removes the salt then unshuffles the message.